Arvind Panagariya

+He is currently the Chancellor of the modern Nalanda University at Rajgir, Bihar; established as a successor to the historic Nalanda University by the Nalanda University Act, 2010.
+He has published widely on free trade as well as on the development of the Indian economy.

 He is the brother of noted neurologist and medical researcher Dr. Ashok Panagariya.

+Education

+He holds a Ph.D. in economics from Princeton University under the doctoral supervision of Peter Kenen and William Hoban Branson.

+He was the Professor of economics and co-director of Center for International Economic at the University of Maryland at College Park from 1978 to 2003.
+He currently serves as the Jagdish Bhagwati Professor of Indian Political Economy at Columbia University and is also the Director of Deepak and Neera Raj Center on Indian Economic Policies at School of International and Public Affairs at Columbia University in New York City.

 Career

-He holds a Ph.D in economics from Princeton University under the doctoral supervision of Peter Kenen and William Hoban Branson He was the Professor of economics and Co-director of Center for International Economic at the University of Maryland at College Park from 1978 to 2003 (where one of his doctoral students included economist Joseph Francois).
-He currently serves as the Jagdish Bhagwati Professor of Indian Political Economy at Columbia University and is also the Director of Deepak and Neera Raj Center on Indian Economic Policies at School of International and Public Affairs at Columbia University in New York City.

 He was previously Chief Economist at the Asian Development Bank.
 He has worked for the World Bank, International Monetary Fund, World Trade Organization and the United Nations Conference on Trade and Development (UNCTAD).He served as an Adviser to the Board of US-India Strategic Partnership Forum (USISPF).

 He was a Non-resident Senior Fellow, Brookings Institution, Washington DC.
 He was a member of an Independent Taskforce on South Asia and India sponsored by Centre for Foreign Relations, New York.

 He has served as a member of International Advisory Board, Securities and Exchange Board of India(SEBI).
 He served as a Member of Board of Governors of Indian Council for Research on International Economic Relations (ICRIER).
 He was also a member of Committee on the Center on Advanced Financial Research and Learning (CAFRL) appointed by the Governor, Reserve bank of India (RBI).